A man wearing a hat sits at a table and talks to other people at the table.

-Editor's Note: Kris Snyder is a Professional EOS Implementer® who has worked with over 50 clients and facilitated more than 300 session days, all Powered by Ninety.
+Editor's Note: Kris Snyder is a Professional EOS Implementer® who has worked with over 50 clients and facilitated more than 400 session days, all Powered by Ninety.

 It seems everyone has something to say about meetings.
 Many say they’re unorganized, ineffective, and mostly a waste of time.
 Others say they lack clear decisions, there are too many, and they often don’t have the right people in the room to make things happen.
-However, ask the more than 50 clients I’ve coached who are Running On EOS™ Powered by Ninety, and they’ll tell you the Level 10 Meeting effectively changes their outcomes.

-• Transition the team to working “on” instead of “in” the business
+• Transition the team to working on instead of in the business

 • Create consistent reporting on what matters

-• Review our prioritized commitments
+• Review prioritized commitments

 • Establish weekly accountability